What is Infrastructure as a Service in Ecommerce?

 • IaaS – Infrastructure as a Service

-These three acronyms represent the main types of cloud computing.
+These three acronyms represent the main types of cloud computing and are integral to modern ecommerce infrastructure.

 Cloud computing refers to the online transmission of services that provide businesses (or individuals) with resources and tools to perform particular functions.